tiagoprn/catalog-sample-django-drf-app/README.md

 ## Requirements

-Since I recomend to **install on docker** so not to clutter your environment, the only requirements are **`docker` and `docker-compose`**.
+I recomend to **install on docker** so not to clutter your environment, the only requirements are **`docker` and `docker-compose`**.
 So any linux distro (including Ubuntu 18.04) is supported, since docker is os-independent.

+But if you don't mind the clutter, go with a python virtualenv and call it a day.
+Steps for both options are available below.

 ### OPTION 1 - Run locally through **docker**